bencardoen/devs-ex-machina/README.md

 * CMake has preconfigured all compile/link settings for you.

 ### Benchmarking ###
+All benchmark data used in the paper can be found in

+* Rscript/data
+* paper/fig/final_libreoffice_plots.ods

 First, to be able to build our adevs models the source of adevs is required.
 Create a file in {project_root}/main named "localpreferences.txt" where you can inform CMake of adevs' path :
 `set(ADEVS_ROOT mypath)`